 6. Build Bridges for the Long Term

-A project may be short, but a partnership doesn’t have to be.
-When you find a freelancer who delivers with consistency and alignment, invest in continuity.
+Individual projects may be temporary, but valuable professional relationships don’t have to be.
+When you find freelancers who understand your organisation’s rhythm and consistently deliver quality work, invest in continuity.

 Redesigning HR for a Boundaryless Workforce